Learn how to get your dog to circle stock in both directions, with our Flank Sheep Both Ways FAQ.

 Once the dog discovers that nothing unpleasant happens to it when it goes one way around things (not just sheep) it will naturally prefer to go that way in future – especially if it thinks there’s any possibility of danger if it goes the opposite way.

 The perceived danger is the result of the dog’s ancient hunting instinct.
 All dogs are descended from hunting animals, and in herding dogs the hunting instinct is still strong.

 That’s good in some ways.
-Without it, dogs wouldn’t herd sheep in the way that we know it – but it means that the dog’s strong instinct to avoid being trapped close to, or even attacked by its prey, is strong too.
+Without it, dogs wouldn’t herd sheep in the way that we know it.
+But, it means that the dog’s instinct to avoid being trapped or attacked by the prey, is strong too.

-This means that until their confidence builds, most dogs will try to avoid situations such as being between sheep and a nearby hedge or fence, for example, or even worse, in a corner – and thus open to attack.
+This means that until their confidence builds, most dogs will try to avoid situations such as being between sheep and a nearby hedge or fence, for example.
+Even worse, in a corner – and thus ‘open to attack’.
 For this reason, we need to make the training as easy as possible for the dog, preferably out in the open, with sheep or stock which easily come away from fences and hedges.

 Sheep have instincts, too!

 Just as the dog has instincts, sheep and other stock have instincts too.
 If they didn’t have an instinct to flock or herd together, we wouldn’t be able to control them with dogs.
-Cattle, sheep and other livestock have the instincts of animals which are often preyed upon!
-So they naturally try to stick tightly together in flocks or herds, and also, to find ANYWHERE to hide or huddle together tightly (such as corners, or fences) and thus repel the attentions of the predator.
+Sheep and other livestock have the instincts of animals which are preyed upon!
+For this reason, they naturally try to stick tightly together in flocks or herds.
+Their instinct is also, to find ANYWHERE to hide or huddle together tightly (such as corners, or fences).
+That is one of their methods of repelling the attentions of a predator.